-Join Megan Andersen for an in-depth discussion in this video Shooting your crafts in the great outdoors, part of The Art of Craft Photography.
+Join Megan Andersen for an in-depth discussion in this video Shooting your crafts in the great outdoors, part of Learning Craft Photography.

 Overcast days are not the best for going to the beach, but they're fantastic for shooting photos of your crafts outside.
 All the clouds in the sky diffuse the light that comes down, and it makes it perfect for shooting crafts because there's no hard shadows.
 Everything is nice and soft.
 It's like having your own personal diffuser right over your crafts.
 So the only thing that we need to consider, though, is that because there is a little bit less light, we probably want to use a tripod and maybe consider bumping up the ISO a little bit.
 Not so much that we get some noise and grain, but just enough so that we can get a really good shot.